evilpaper/super-hero-card-brawl/README.md

 [ ] - Sound effects
 [x] - Image of game in README.md

+## Issues

+[ ] - Card stays on board on restart if same card is being assigned to same slot again.
+[ ] - Card hover is sticking out beneath overlay on game over and game won.

 ## Contributions

 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into master!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.